cloudbytestorage/openstack/TestStrategy.md

   - verify if the backends available capacity matches the corresponding VSMs'.
   - check if there is a suitable rc or cli
 - check the logs for any errors or warnings after the st
+- check if the INFO logs are supportable & debuggable
+- change the log level to DEBUG & re-run above cases
+- check if DEBUG logs are proper

 ### Positive Collection Based Test Scenarios
 -

 ### Negative Test Scenarios
+- check the cinder-volume logs for the start timestamp (st)
+- set logging to INFO mode @ cinder.conf
 - shutdown the EC network & verify os, logs
 - shutdown EC & verify os, logs
 - create volume @ os -- delete from ec -- update IOPS @ os